logaretm/vee-validate/packages/docs/content/tutorials/best-practices.md

 ---
-title: Performance Tips
+title: Best Practices
-description: Tips and best practices to improve form rendering/validation performance
+description: Tips and best practices to improve your workflow with vee-validate
 ---

-# Performance Tips
+# Best Practices

-In this guide you will learn some tips and opportunities to improve performance while using vee-validate.
+In this guide you will learn some tips and opportunities to improve your workflow while using vee-validate.

 ## Disable Reactivity for yup Schemas